 Figure 3: Bond a new BGA pad in place.

 Figure 4: Solder a copper circuit track to the tail extending from the new BGA pad

 Figure 5: Solder a wire to the Circuit Track and overcoat with epoxy.

 Remove the BGA component if installed, remove excess solder from the pads, and clean and inspect the site using standard BGA rework equipment.

 Cut the short conductor (dog bone) connecting the BGA pad to the connecting via using a Precision Drill System or milling machine and appropriate size end mill.
 (See Figures 1 and 6)

 Remove the existing BGA pad.
 Apply heat from a soldering iron if needed.
 (See Figure 2)

 Use a milling machine to mill a shallow groove in the board surface from the BGA pad area to the perimeter of the BGA site.
 Tight spacing may restrict the width of the channel to 0.25 mm (.010") or less.
 Use a carbide end mill approximately0.050 mm (.002") wider than the new connecting circuit.
 (See Figure 3)

-Bond a replacement BGA pad in place using a bonding system.
+Bond a replacement BGA pad in place using a bonding iron.
 (See Procedure 4.7.3) The new BGA pad must have a tail that will align with the circuit track to be added next.
 (See Figure 4)

 Select a Circuit Track to match the width and thickness of the circuit to be replaced.
 Cut a length approximately as needed.
 The Circuit Track should overlap the BGA tail section a minimum of 2 times the circuit width.